t-bast/bolts/04-onion-routing.md

 ## Rationale

-All onion messages are blinded, even though this overhead is not always necessary (33 bytes here, the 16-byte MAC for each enctlv in the onion).
+All onion messages are blinded, even though this overhead is not always necessary.
 This blinding allows nodes to use a path provided by others without knowing its contents.
 Using it universally simplifies implementations a little, and makes it more difficult to distinguish onion messages.

-`len` allows larger messages to be sent than the standard 1300 bytes allowed for an HTLC onion, but this should be used sparingly as it is reduces anonymity set, hence the recommendation that it either look like an HTLC onion, or if larger, be a fixed size.
+`len` allows larger messages to be sent than the standard 1300 bytes allowed for an HTLC onion, but this should be used sparingly as it reduces the anonymity set, hence the recommendation that it either look like an HTLC onion, or if larger, be a fixed size.

 # Test Vector